Oblivionburn/Despicaville/README.md

 - Vehicles/driving
 - NPC job/ai schedules
 - Key-word based NPC dialogue
-- Implementing memory system for NPCs (tracking of in-game events per NPC that they experience/witness)
+- Implementing memory system for NPCs (tracking of in-game events that they experience/witness)
 - Dialogue between NPCs that the player can overhear, and a means for NPCs to share/spread event knowledge from their memory
 - News on newspapers/TV covering in-game events from the prior day
 - Purchasing items from stores and restocking of stores with items
 - Daytime job for player (number of tasks that can be completed to earn money), handful of job options
 - Usability of most items (e.g. using Duct Tape or Rope on NPCs)
-- Inflicting cut wounds on feet when walking barefoot on broken glass
-- Textures for more clothing items so they can be renderered on characters
 - Status effects inflicted from weapons (e.g. knocking someone out with a hammer for a period of time)
-- Display of status effects on player in the UI
+- Display of status effects for player in the UI
-- Tying more stats into more gameplay mechanics
-- Skills for player progression (skills increase by doing whatever the skill governs)
-- Learning/unlocking skills from books
-- Saving/Loading game states
+- Saving/Loading game state
 - More music